 Let’s start with the classics.
-There are a lot of unique selections out there, but sometimes you just want a basic snap bean with a nice beany taste.
+There are a lot of unique selections out there, but sometimes you just want a basic snap bean with that classic green bean taste and texture.

 Many of these have winning attributes, such as improved disease resistance, making them a breeze to grow.

 ‘Harvester’ is a prime example – it’s an open-pollinated heirloom snap with excellent disease resistance.